tgen/MMRF_CoMMpass/README.md

 Data generated from the MMRF CoMMpass Study is released in a staged manner every six months as part of planned interim releases.

-1. Interim Release Date
+1. Interim Release Date (Month 0)
     1. Data is released to the PCC Sponsors (Amgen, BMS, Janssen, Takeda)
 2. Six Months Later (Next Interim Release)
     1. Data is released to the contributing clinical sites
-3. One Year Later (Two Interim Releases Later)
+3. Twelve Months Later (Two Interim Releases Later)
     1. Data is released to the general public

 ### How can you access the data?

 1. https://research.themmrf.org/
 2. dbGAP
     1. Accession Number - PHS000748

 ---